electricimp/TheThingsAPI/README.md

 This library wraps the [TheThings.IO](http://www.thethings.io) Internet of Things Cloud.

-**To add this library to your project, add `#require "TheThingsAPI.class.nut:1.0.1"`` to the top of your device code.**
+**To add this library to your project, add `#require "TheThingsAPI.class.nut:1.2.0"`` to the top of your device code.**

-You can view the library’s source code on [GitHub](https://github.com/electricimp/thethingsapi/tree/v1.0.1).

 ## Class Usage

 ### Callbacks

-All methods that make web requests to TheThings.IO (*activate*, *write*, and *read*) take an optional callback as a parameter.
+All methods that make web requests to TheThings.IO (*activate*, *write*, *read*, and *subscribe*) take an optional callback as a parameter.
 The callbacks require three parameters: err, resp, and data.

 | parameter | notes |
 | --------- | ----- |